bar-assistant/docs/docs/setup/index.md

 BASE_URL=http://localhost:3000

 # Meilisearch server instance URL, change if you are using different host from base url, otherwise leave as default
+# Must be accessible from your browser
 MEILISEARCH_URL=${BASE_URL}/search

 # Bar Assistant server instance URL, change if you are using different host from base url, otherwise leave as default
+# Must be accessible from your browser
 API_URL=${BASE_URL}/bar
 ```